 On the curve above you will see that both the mid flood and HW stands are not as pronounced for Neap tides as for Springs.

-• As you get started with skippering from Hamble, it’s worth trying to plan your exit and entry to the marina to coincide with slack water.
+Particularly as you get started with skippering from Hamble, it’s worth trying to plan your exit and entry to the marina to coincide with slack water.
 As you build experience and confidence, marina handling with the tidal stream running is a key skill you should be looking to build on.

 • Berth orientation: If parking while the stream is running, most skippers find parking against the tide easier.
 Therefore you need to consider the orientation of the berth to the tide.